I couldn’t find the right words.

 And I realized that every word they spoke was the truth.
 Tommy was going to make it.
-He was a fighter, always has been.
-We were there for him, always will be.
+He was a fighter, and always has been.
+We were there for him, and always will be.

 And so, I spoke as well.
 And I said what they did.